 So all the Qualcomm devices that have the Primary Bootloader triggers a secondary bootloader.
-The latter holds some important file configurations and partitions including ABOOT, Linux Kernel, and system.img.
-The TrustZone, which is responsible for checking the authenticity of the ABOOT or Android Bootloader is also present there.
+The latter holds some important file configurations and partitions, including ABOOT, Linux Kernel, and system.img.
+The TrustZone, responsible for checking the ABOOT or Android Bootloader’s authenticity, is also present there.
 When we unlock the bootloader on our Android device, we are just disabling this authenticity check.

-Furthermore, everything after the Primary Bootloader (ABOOT, kernel, trust Zone) resides in the Secondary Bootloader and are the ones to be affected by the incorrect software modifications.
+Furthermore, everything after the Primary Bootloader (ABOOT, kernel, trust Zone) resides in the Secondary Bootloader and is the one to be affected by the incorrect software modifications.
 In other words, if you end up flashing an incorrect build of a custom ROM onto your Android device, then only the secondary bootloader gets affected.
-Fortunately, the Primary Bootloader remains unaffected and so does the EDL Mode, as it resides in the Primary Bootloader itself.
+Fortunately, the Primary Bootloader remains unaffected, and so does the EDL Mode, as it resides in the Primary Bootloader itself.
 Hence you could easily boot your Qualcomm device to this mode and force flash the device-specific firmware.

 Booting up a Qualcomm Device to EDL Mode

 Now there are two things to note here, the steps to boot your device to fastboot mode and then the flashing instructions.
 Regarding the former, you could make use of the ADB or Fastboot Commands.
-While that is the easiest route, yet it more often than not fails to give the desired results.
-This is because for executing ADB commands you need to enable USB Debugging which is just not possible in a bricked device.
+While that is the easiest route, it often does not fail to give the desired results.
+This is because executing ADB commands; you need to enable USB Debugging, which is just not possible in a bricked device.
 Similarly, you cannot boot your device to fastboot mode if your device has been hard-bricked.

 The only other escape route involves the use of Test Point mode.
 Or some Xiaomi devices also use the Deep Flash Cable in this regard.
 Once your device is connected in an EDL mode to your PC, it will be recognized as Qualcomm HS-USB QDLoader 9008.
-Regarding the flashing part, some smartphone manufacturers like OnePlus and Xiaomi have a specific set of tools just for this very purpose.
-These include the QPST, QFIL, MSMDownload, etc, which have been released by the OEM themselves or have been leaked.
-So, connect your device in EDL, launch the tool, and flash the associated firmware file.
+Some smartphone manufacturers like OnePlus and Xiaomi have a specific set of tools just for this very purpose regarding the flashing part.
+These include the QPST, QFIL, MSMDownload, etc., which have been released by the OEM themselves or have been leaked.
+So, connect your device to EDL, launch the tool, and flash the associated firmware file.

-When you flash an incorrect software or make some system-level modifications in the manner that wasn’t intended, it ends up affecting the normal functioning of the device.
-In that case, your device ends up in bootloop (or gets soft-bricked).
+When you flash incorrect software or make some system-level modifications in a manner that wasn’t intended, it affects the device’s normal functioning.
+In that case, your device ends up in a boot loop (or gets soft-bricked).
 The easiest escape route involves booting the device to Fastboot or Download Mode.
-But not always you are in luck and sometimes your device will refuse to boot to either of these two modes.
+You are not always in luck, and sometimes your device will refuse to boot to either of these two modes.
 Those devices are then said to be hard-bricked.

 5 Methods To Boot EDL mode on any Qualcomm Device

-Here we have shared 5 methods to enter into EDL Mode like using ADB Commands, using fastboot mode, using hardware buttons, using Deep Flash Cable, and PCB Test Points.
+We have shared 5 methods to enter into EDL Mode, using ADB Commands, using fastboot mode, using hardware buttons, using Deep Flash Cable, and PCB Test Points.
 But before going to the steps below, let’s take a look at the requirements as well.